vanruc/todoApp/README.md

 ![](doc_img_src/generate%20todo%20domain.png)

 ### Start server and have a look on Todo Module
-After `Generate Domain` run successful, we will go to start server to see our `Todo App` result.
+After `Generate Domain` runs successful, we will go to start server to see our `Todo App` result.

-After server run successfully, open your web browser, access to address [https://localhost:8080/todoApp](https://localhost:8080/todoApp) log-in with your `setup` user info.
+After the server runs successfully, open your web browser, access the address [https://localhost:8080/todoApp](https://localhost:8080/todoApp) and log-in with your `setup` user info.

-To access to `Todo` module links you will need to set `roles` for user.
+To access the `Todo` module links you will need to set `roles` for user.
-For example I go to set full `roles` for my `setup` user.
+For example, I go to set full `roles` for my `setup` user.

-1. Go to `User` link on `Security Admin`, then click to setup user.
+1. Go to the `User` link on `Security Admin`, then click setup user.
 ![](doc_img_src/user-setup.png)

-2. Open `Roles` tab and click to the `Add` button.
+2. Open the `Roles` tab and click the `Add` button.
 ![](doc_img_src/role%20add.png)

-3. Scroll down to very bottom you will see our `todo` roles.
+3. Scroll down to the very bottom, you will see our `todo` roles.
 Choose which role you want to assign to user.
 In this case I assign all related `todo` roles for my `setup` user.
-We need to select one by one then click `Zoom Out` button and click `Add` button and repeat until all `roles` was assigned properly.
+We need to select roles one by one then click the `Zoom Out` button and click `Add` button and repeat until all `roles` are assigned properly.
 ![](doc_img_src/todo%20roles.png)

-4. Once done with `roles` setup, click `Save` button to apply your changes.
+4. Once done with `roles` setup, click `Save` to apply your changes.
 ![](doc_img_src/saveroles.png)

-After finish with `roles` setup, you will need to `re-login` to see affect.
+After finishing with `roles` setup, you will need to `re-login` to see the effect.

-**Tara!!
+**Ta-da!!
 Surprise!!**

 Now on the left menu we see our `todo` module and its links.